• Skip to primary navigation

 Arrowroot powder in a wooden tablespoon.

 Arrowroot powder or arrowroot flour is well known in the vegan world and gluten-free recipes.
-It is the most neutral starch between the entire list.
+It is the most neutral starch in the entire list.

 Also, make sure to not use the arrowroot with dairy-based meals because it will harm more than help.